How Long Does It Take To Move House? What You Need To Know!

-The answer to this question depends on how organised you’ve been throughout the weeks prior to the move.
+The answer to this question depends on how organised you’ve been throughout the weeks before the move.
 If you’re pretty much fully packed up and ready to go, I would take the day before the move and the day after the move, so, three days all in all, including the moving day.

 It would usually take a moving company 3 to 4 hours to remove all of your stuff from the back of the van.
 It will take you longer if you are moving by yourselves without any movers and their services.

-If you set your mind to it you can get your house unpacked quite quickly, however, it’s always a good idea to take your time and make sure that you find a permanent home for everything in your house rather than just shoving things in the first place that you see.
+If you set your mind to it, you can get your house unpacked quite quickly.
+However, it’s always a good idea to take your time and make sure that you find a permanent home for everything in your house rather than just shoving things in the first place that you see.

 It can take the best part of the day to move all your belongings into the mover’s van.
 Depending on how much stuff you have.

 It would take 6 to 10 hours to pack a three-bedroomed house.